Sentencing and Punishment for Public Intoxication – California Penal Code 647(f)

 If you or someone you care about is facing punishment for public intoxication charges in California, you need to contact an experienced criminal defense lawyer at Wallin & Klarich right away.

-With offices in Orange County, Los Angeles, San Diego, San Bernardino, Riverside, Ventura, West Covina and Victorville, Wallin & Klarich has over 30 years of experience in defending our clients against public intoxication charges.
+With offices in Orange County, Riverside, San Bernardino, Victorville, Los Angeles, West Covina, Torrance and San Diego, Wallin & Klarich has over 35 years of experience in defending our clients against public intoxication charges.
 Our highly skilled and professional lawyers will carefully review the evidence against you to help you to win your case.

 Call today at 877-4-NO-JAIL or fill out our confidential form.
 We will be there when you call.